evilsocket/ditto/README.md

 **Work in progress**

-## Usage
+## Install

-For the moment there are no binary releases and building from sources is the only way (requires the go compiler, will install the binary in $GOPATH/bin):
+Compiling from sources (requires the go compiler, will install the binary in $GOPATH/bin):

     # make sure go modules are used
     GO111MODULE=on go get github.com/evilsocket/ditto/cmd/ditto

+Using docker:

+    cd /path/to/this/repo
+    docker build -t ditto:latest .
+    docker run ditto:latest -domain abc.com

+## Usage

 To only transform a string: